 If your injuries are anything more than minor, this isn't the kind of personal injury case you want to try handling on your own.
 Especially if you decide to file a lawsuit against a professional sports team and its partners, you're going to be up against some high-profile entities with their equally high-powered law firms and attorneys.
 Learn more about Why It's a Good Idea to Hire a Personal Injury Lawyer.

 Questions for Your Attorney

 - What if a sporting event is held in a public place without tickets?
 Do spectators assume the risk of watching sporting events if there are only warning signs at a facility?

-- How difficult is it to show that a facility owner or operator needed more protective and preventative measures for spectators, like greater coverage for nets at a ballpark?
+- How difficult is it to show that a facility owner or operator needed to go further in taking protective measures for spectators, like greater coverage for nets at a ballpark?

-- In cases where bystanders are injured in a fight among fans, do they sue and do they recover damages from the fighting fans, security companies or the facility owners?
+- In cases where bystanders are injured in a fight among fans, who is liable?